Epitome87/Modern-React-Bootcamp-Journey/README.md

 ## Section 12 - Lights Out Game

+### `Originally Started: 11/06/2021`

+### Introducing Lights Out

+Lights Out is a game in which there is a grid of lights which you must turn off.
+The game begins with some lights already turned on.
+When you click a square in the grid, all surrounding grids have the state of their light togged: If the light was on, it is now off; if it was off, it is now on.
+This happens in a "+" shape, with the center being the grid you click on.
+The goal is to turn all the lights off!

+### Exploring the Starter Code

+What Components might we need to do this?

+- 1 App (of course!)
+- 2 Board
+  - The most sophisticated component.
+It will hold the state that represents the in-memory grid of true/false for lights-on/off.
+Since the state for the board lives here, this is also where the setState() calls will need to go -- and therefore all the functions that call setState()
+- 3 Cell
+  - A simpler component.
+This will simply render a <div> where the CSS classes will indicate whether this cell is lit or unlit.
+This is waht the user clicks on -- but it will need to call a function from the Board, since that will need to udpate the state.

 ### Displaying the Game Board

+Added logic for displaying the game board.

 ### Flipping Cells

+Adding logic to toggle the lights for the cell clicked and those around it.

 ### Winning the Game

+Added logic for when the player wins.

 ### Styling the Game

+Styled the game, thus completing the Lights Out project!

 ## Section 13 - Forms in React